 Emergency Preservation and Resuscitation for Cardiac Arrest from Trauma (EPR-CAT)

-Principal Investigator: Thomas Scalea, MD, the Honorable Francis X. Kelly Distinguished Professor of Trauma Surgery at the University of Maryland School of Medicine
+Principal Investigator: Samuel Tisherman, MD, professor of Surgery and director of the Division of Critical Care and Trauma Education at the University of Maryland School of Medicine

 R Adams Cowley Shock Trauma Center

 University of Maryland School of Medicine faculty researchers at the R Adams Cowley Shock Trauma Center are participating in a research study to test whether Emergency Preservation and Resuscitation (EPR) — a new medical procedure that cools the whole body— can improve outcomes for patients who suffer cardiac arrest due to massive blood loss.
 Any patient arriving at Shock Trauma who suffers a cardiac arrest after a penetrating trauma such as a gunshot or stab wound were eligible to be enrolled in the study.
 EPR may preserve the body’s organs (specifically the brain and heart) during cardiac arrest and “buy time” for surgeons to find and repair injuries.

 Traumatic injuries, like those caused by car accidents or a shooting, are the leading cause of death in people under the age of 45.
 The main reason for death is losing too much blood.
 When the body loses a lot of blood there may not be enough blood left in the body for the heart to pump, which can cause the heart to stop beating (cardiac arrest).

 Doctors usually do two things in this situation:

 1. Give patients large amounts of fluids into their veins.

 2. Open the left side of the patient’s chest to perform open-chest heart massage and quickly repair any direct injuries in the chest.